 The Long Beach Community Foundation offers the maximum charitable tax advantages available by law.
 Community Foundations are not subject to the taxes and regulations affecting private foundations and have increased flexibility.
 For example, there is no annual granting requirement.

-- Is your client interested in creating a legacy?
+- Are interested in creating a legacy

 Let’s Get Started